 Tramlines is a festival for everyone, whether you fancy a bench hangout with a pint and your pals, some family entertainment to keep the kids occupied, getting sweaty in a mosh pit, seeing some world-class acts or having a laugh at some top notch comedy – we’ve got you covered.

-Nulty’s Stage is dedicated to our truly amazing and inspirational Director, Sarah Nulty, who tragically passed in 2018, the stage is a way of remembering Sarah’s incredible work and passion she put into making Tramlines the event it is today.
+Nulty’s Main Stage is dedicated to our truly amazing and inspirational Director, Sarah Nulty, who tragically passed in 2018, the stage is a way of remembering Sarah’s incredible work and passion she put into making Tramlines the event it is today.
 The focal point of our huge site at Hillsborough Park has featured performances from massive international acts over the weekend, including De La Soul, Craig David, Johnny Marr, Stereophonics, The Big Moon, Two Door Cinema Club, that iconic Courteeners set, Nile Rogers ft Chic and so much more.

 Showcasing Tramlines’ more eclectic offering, the T’Other stage is the place to be if you fancy something a little different.
 From pop to grime and indie, you can find an array of genres, some of the acts that have graced T’Other Stage over the years include Annie Mac, Doves, Jade Bird, Tom Grennan, Stefflon Don, Georgia and more!